coryshain/cdr/README.md

 CDR is a form of distributional regression: it can model continuous-time influences of predictors on all parameters of arbitrary predictive distributions, not just on the mean of a normal predictive distribution.
 This approach can be generalized to account for non-stationarity, non-linearity, non-additivity, and context-dependence by incorporating deep neural network components (Shain, 2021).

-This repository contains source code for the `cdr` Python module as well as support for reproducing published experiments.
+This repository contains source code for the `cdr` Python module as well as support for reproducing published experiments (see [Reproducing published results](#reproducing-published-results) below).
 This package provides (1) an API for programming with CDR and (2) executables that allow users to train and evaluate CDR models out of the box, without needing to write any code.
 Full documentation for the `cdr` module is available at [http://cdr.readthedocs.io/en/latest/](http://cdr.readthedocs.io/en/latest/).
 This repository also provides an experimental tool for interactive browser-based visualization of CDR estimates.